Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_express_route_port_resource_id"></a> [express\_route\_port\_resource\_id](#input\_express\_route\_port\_resource\_id)

-Description:   (Optional) The ID of the ExpressRoute Port.
+Description: (Optional) The ID of the Express Route Port this Express Route Circuit is based on.
+Changing this forces a new resource to be created.

 Type: `string`